 How hard is it to play poker for a living?

 Making a basic living at poker is not an easy job.
 It is even harder to have a lucrative lifestyle by being a poker professional, as there are very few millionaire poker players at the top of the food chain and the competition is fierce.
 You have to be ready to make big sacrifices if you choose to make a living playing poker.
 Many successful players have hired a poker coach to help them constantly improve their game.
 But, the bright side to playing poker for a living is choosing your own hours, traveling the world to play in different casinos and tournaments and being your own boss.

 Poker is still very profitable even though there are computer software called solvers dictating optimal plays that require a lot of studying.
 The days of easy money in poker are long gone though.
 Nowadays you need to work really hard to earn a lot of money in poker, and the game is profitable only for players who have a professional approach to the game and are committed to improving their skills.
 Poker career might sound like an appealing choice for many players, but we recommend careful consideration before turning pro.

 How can you improve your earning potential in poker?

 Working on your game and fixing your leaks are essential ways to improve your earning potential in poker.
 Poker is a constantly evolving game where you will be quickly left behind if you don’t study the latest betting strategies in your chosen game format.
-Therefore it’s recommended to watch training videos, reviewing your own play and discussing hands and strategies with other like-minded players.
-On top of striving to improve as a player, you should always be on the lookout for new bonuses, promotions and rakeback deals as they can significantly increase your earning potential in poker.
+Therefore, it’s recommended to watch training videos on YouTube or poker training sites, reviewing your own play, and discussing hands and strategies with other like-minded players.
+On top of striving to improve as a player, you should always be on the lookout for new cash bonuses, promotions and rakeback deals as they can significantly increase your earning potential in poker.